The BEST Margarita Recipe!

 - Taste and add sweetener, if desired: Give the marg a taste, and if you think it needs extra sweetener, add in a teaspoon or two of agave (or simple syrup) at a time, until it reaches your desired level of sweetness.

 - Strain and serve on the rocks.
 Garnished with a slice of lime, if you would like.
-I also recommend using large ice cubes if you have them so that the ice doesn’t dilute the drink too quickly.
-But really, any ice will do. ;)
+I also recommend using large ice cubes if you have them so that the ice doesn’t dilute the drink too quickly, but any shape of ice will do. ;)

 How To Make A Pitcher Of Margaritas: